-The most recent feature in iOS 15, macOS Monterey, and iPadOS 15 is the live text editor.
+The live text editor was the most helpful feature in iOS 15, macOS Monterey, and iPadOS 15.
 An OCR (Optical Character Recognition) tool is a live text editor of Apple products.
 It converts text from online and offline images (restaurant entrees, birthday cards, postcards, Address [Location, Phone Number, Email Address, Website URL]) into readable textual content for phones and laptops.
-While it is an in-built feature in the new macOS Monterey, users of older versions of macOS may encounter difficulties because it is not an in-built feature.
+While it is an in-built feature in the macOS Monterey & later macOS, users of older versions of macOS may encounter difficulties because it is not an in-built feature.

 However, this is not a stumbling block because Apple Mac Users have an alternate app called ‘TextSniper OCR simplified’ for users of older operating systems (BigSur and earlier).
-So, before we highlight the detailed tips to use Live Text in photos on Older macOS, let’s delve deeper into its impact on macOS Monteray users and how its usage can affect change.
+So, before we highlight the detailed tips for using Live Text in photos on Older macOS, let’s delve deeper into its impact on Monteray users and how its usage can affect change.

 Live Text is a feature that emerged with the intention and motive of assisting people in navigating specific challenges.
-For example, consider yourself in a foreign country, attempting to read a road sign in a language, not your native tongue.
+For example, consider yourself in a foreign country, attempting to read a road sign in a language not your native tongue.
 Here’s where the Live Text tool comes in handy.
 Depending on the situation, you can perform a variety of tasks.
-Depending on the task, you can use Live Text in Preview, Photos, Quick View, or Safari.
+You can use Live Text in Preview, Photos, Quick View, or Safari, depending on the task.
 In addition, you have the option of doing the following: